genielabs/HomeGenie/scheduler.md

 	*/5 8-16 * * 2-6

-Cron expressions can also be grouped using parhenthesys and combined using the following operators:
+Cron expressions can also be grouped using parenthesis and combined using the following operators:

 ` ; `  logical *AND* operator